cyrilletuzi/angular-async-local-storage/README.md

 your app will soon begin to freeze.

-The `indexedDB` API is asynchronous and efficient, but it's a mess to use: you'll soon be caught by the callback hell, as it does not support `Promise`s yet.
+The `indexedDB` API is asynchronous and efficient, but it's a mess to use: you'll soon be caught by the callback hell, as it does not support `Promise`s.

-Mozilla has done a very great job with the [`localForage` library](http://localforage.github.io/localForage/): a simple API based on native `localStorage`, but internally stored via the asynchronous `indexedDB` for performance.
+This lib has a simple API similar to native `localStorage`, but internally stores data via the asynchronous `indexedDB` for performance.
-But it's built in ES5 old school way and then it's a mess to include into Angular.

-This module is based on the same idea as `localForage`, but built in ES6+ and additionally wrapped into [RxJS `Observable`s](http://reactivex.io/rxjs/) to be homogeneous with other Angular modules.
+All of this powered by [RxJS](https://rxjs.dev/).

 ## Getting started